njokuScript/dencrowd/README.md

 - The contributors can withdraw their Hydro if the required amount(Goal) was not raised within the Deadline💔

-# Running Smart Contract with Truffle and ganace blockchain locally
+# Running Smart Contract with Truffle and ganache blockchain locally

 ```bash
 # Clone Repo